Acceptable Use of Technology

 - Never choose a simple password.
 Replace your password with some string of uppercase and lowercase letters and numbers.

 - Never write your password alongside your username.
-The first letters of a five- or six-word phrase that you can remember with a digit thrown in make a good and memorable password.
+The first letters of each word in a memorable phrase, and including some numeric digits, could make a good and memorable password.
 For instance, "To be or not to be" might be used to remember "Tb0nTb" where zero is used for "or."

 - Never leave an unsecured station unattended.